yeswell/for-range/README.md

 </tr>
 </table>

-2. Use with two arguments:
+2. Use with two arguments

 <table>
 <tr>